agonzalezcas/ECE4099-FinancialAnalysis/README.md

 # ECE4099_FinancialAnalysis

-A simple python I wrote to do basic financial analysis for the course ECE4099 Professional Practice in Monash University Malaysia
+A simple python program I wrote to do basic financial analysis for the course ECE4099 Professional Practice in Monash University Malaysia